This Lab Contributes to Course Objectives: 2, 3, 4, 5, 8

 Part 2: Analyze

-Analyzing your data in Tableau happens in the worksheet/workspace.
+Analyzing your data in Tableau happens in the Worksheet/Workspace.

-Within the Data pane view, we can determine the role of each data field.
-Because we have not calculated any variables yet, the two role options are dimensions or measures.
 Dimensions are qualitative fields (like names, dates, or geographic data) that are typically used to categorize, segment, and reveal the details in your data.
 They usually appear as rows, columns, or in filters.
-Measures are quantitative fields (like sales, profits, or counts) that can be aggregated (summed, averaged, etc.).
-They often provide the numerical values that you analyze.

 Which product line has the lowest average customer rating?